plating, anodizing, & finishing Q&As since 1989

 2001

 A. Hi Nazish.
 I'm not sure quite what you mean by 'then multiplying by 10'.
-Do you mean you are then supposed to scale up your numbers to recover the copper from 100 ml?
-If so, I LOVE your science teacher, as 'scaling up' is a very important lesson that many in industry never learned!
-(We have many threads from professionals here where they say something like "we had 10000 liters of waste we are trying to treat, so we started by adding 1500 liters of this or that, then added 1700 liters of a second thing and 800 liters of a third thing, but it's not treated correctly, so how many hundred liters of a fourth thing should we try?"
+Do you mean you are supposed to scale up your numbers to recover the copper from 100 ml?
+If so, I LOVE your science teacher, as 'scaling up' is an important lesson that many people in industry never learned!
+(We have many threads from professionals here where they say something like "we had 10000 liters of waste we were trying to treat, so we started by adding 1500 liters of this, and 1700 liters of that and 800 liters of a third thing -- but it's not treated correctly, so how many hundred liters of some fourth thing should we try?"
 And we despair that they've created 14000 liters of a witches brew when they should have been experimenting with a single beaker).

-I also don't know what type of information you are looking for, but the copper will spontaneously plate out onto a wad of soap-free steel wool.
+I don't know what type of information you are looking for, but the copper will spontaneously plate out onto a wad of soap-free steel wool ⇦this on eBay or Amazon [affil links] .
 You could see how much steel wool you need, then scale up for the larger batch.
-Another routine would be to add caustic or a milder alkali material to increase the pH until the copper precipitates out as an oxide/hydroxide, then do your scale up of how much you'll need for the bigger batch.
+Another routine would be to add caustic soda or a milder alkaline material like washing soda ⇦this on eBay or Amazon [affil links] to increase the pH until the copper precipitates out as an oxide/hydroxide, then do your scale up of how much you'll need for the bigger batch.
 Good luck.

 Ted Mooney, P.E.